We've reviewed dozens of compact ovens and listed our 10 best options

 This oven is especially interesting if you’re looking for an extremely speedy cook, as the QuickCook function arrives with the best of Zanussi engineering at its heart.
 Even better is the fact the enamel inside helps to make it amazingly easy to wipe down and keep clean, which is always going to be a plus.

 This built-in oven pretty much does everything you could possibly want from a single system, plus it won’t take up much space at all.
 AEG delivers a digital panel and timer, enamel build for ease of cleaning, and even a dual microwave and grill system.
-It’s a small but mighty cooking appliance that will certainly do wonders for your everyday meals.
+It’s a small but mighty cooking appliance that will certainly do wonders for your everyday meals without occupying counter space like a countertop oven does.

 A 43 litre capacity should be more than enough space for everyday cooking, with auto defrost and other programs available to help make dinner prep that little bit easier to handle.
-Who says you need a lot of space?
+It has 11 cooking functions such as bottom heat, Pizza Italy, and microwave.
+It uses fan-controlled defrosting, appropriate for cream cakes.
+Who says you need a lot of cooking space?

 A compact oven is a single oven which is less than 46cm tall and can easily fit into a small kitchen.
 They often come with a grill built-in, and maybe even a microwave function, and are perfect for somebody living on their own or for couples, or if you need a bit of extra built-in space.

-They are different to mini ovens, which are freestanding and sit on top of your worktop.
+They are different to mini ovens or countertop ovens, which are freestanding and sit on your countertop and occupy some of the countertop space.
 Therefore, compact built-in ovens are perfect for anyone who doesn’t like clutter.
 A compact oven can be used as the main cooking outlet in a home.
 It is small and fits into a kitchen with ease but as you can imagine it is not made to be spacious.

 If you have made it this far then you are looking for the best compact oven for your kitchen.
 “Your” being the operative word, as the perfect oven for you may not be ideal for another household.
 There are features you should take into account when picking out the best compact ovens.